ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 ?>
 </ul>
 ```

+Wow!
+That sure is a lot to take in.
+However, I urge you to go through the code and consider what each step does.
+It could be interesting.
+Just copying and pasting the code will not really make you a stronger programmer, but understanding what is happening will.

 #### Step 5: Save and Upload

 If you added some values to your posts regarding your custom taxonomy, it should show up anywhere your sidebar is loaded in.